dewanz9/Minsky_Machine/README.md

 # Minsky_Machine
-My implementation of a minsky machine with 4 commands: increment, decrement, test and goto.
+My implementation of a minsky machine with 5 commands: increment, decrement, test ,copy and goto.